IBM/application-modernization-javaee-quarkus/README.md

-## Application Modernization Sample - From Java EE in 2010 to Cloud-Native in 2021
+## Application Modernization - From Java EE in 2010 to Cloud-Native in 2021

 This sample demonstrates how to modernize 10+ year-old Java EE applications with cloud-native technologies and the modern Java runtimes Quarkus and Open Liberty.
 The modernized application is deployed to and operated with OpenShift, the enterprise distribution of Kubernetes.